 Carefully listen to the person questioning you.
 Think about the question and look over your premises liability case documents before speaking.
 Avoid providing more information than the precise answer, and never guess.
 Ask for clarification.
 Do not talk about other victims or witnesses.
 If you answered incorrectly, fix your response right away.

-Make sure that you understand exactly the case and preliminary research.
+Make sure that you understand exactly your case and any preliminary research that has been done.
 Avoid discussions about money.
 To prevent your opposition from gaining access to privileged conversations or investigations, do not waive privilege.
 Even if you think you may have done something wrong, do not admit it.

 Although giving a deposition can be stressful, you can have a positive experience if you do your research and learn your case and rights.
-Present a confident and comfortable exterior because you are a strong witness due to your preparation.
+You can present a confident and comfortable exterior because you are a strong witness due to your preparation.